EdwardBenedetto/ClosetCollection/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, Express, Node, Tailwind, EJS, MongoDB, Cloudinary, React
+**Tech used:** HTML, CSS, JavaScript, Express, Node, Tailwind, EJS, MongoDB, Cloudinary, React, Stripe API

 This program, at its core, is a fairly standard CRUD app.
 The idea is that the user inputs data (texts/images) into a form, which then shows up in their personal collection.
 They can manage privately, or publically share with others on the app.
-There are basic social media elements as well - users can comment on others collection, and offer to purchase any "public" goods.
+There are basic social media elements as well - users can comment on others collection, and offer to purchase any "public" goods through a Stripe API implementation.

-The element of the app that I am most proud of involves a user-created eBay API found on the internet.
+The element of the app that I am most proud of involves two API implementations:

+1. User-created eBay API found on the internet.
 The idea is that a user can manage their individual goods by calling on the API, which provides recent sales data for similar styles (minimum/maximum/average sales price) based on recent completed eBay auctions.
 The user can use this information to decide if they wish to sell the individual item, or maybe buy additional copies of that item.

 This app focuses on apparel/fashion collections, but can easily be revised to accomodate collections of any type - the eBay API can accomodate literally anything sold on eBay, and the CRUD/social media elements don't need to be changed either.

+2. Stripe API - was able to use this to implement a basic payment element for goods offered for sale.
+This wasn't the main intention of the project, but I felt it was necessary to take it to the "next level," as this concept naturally morphs into an e-commerce idea if allowed time to expand; a payment element was logical.

 ## Lessons Learned: